SimpleFinance/gradle-test-lab-plugin/README.md

 testTimeout.set("600s")

-// Sign in to an automatically-created Google account for the duration of this test. autoGoogleAccount.set(true)
+// Sign in to an automatically-created Google account for the duration of this test. autoGoogleLogin.set(true)

 // List of directories on the device to upload to GCS at the end of the test; they must be
 // absolute paths under /sdcard or /data/local/tmp.
 Path names are restricted to characters
 // `a-z` `0-9` `_` `-` `.` `+` and `/`.
 directoriesToPull.addAll(
     "/sdcard/path/to/dir",